DEFRA/apas-docs/docs/calculator/latest/en/pages/2-1-2-source-sector-group-ROAD_TRANSPORTATION.md

 ### Emission factors

-The 'Emission factor toolkit' (v11.0) option for a new subsource calculates oxides of nitrogen (NO<sub>x</sub>) and ammonia (NH<sub>3</sub>) emissions based on the number, type and speed of vehicles on a particular road that you enter.
+Within the 'Traffic direction speed and emission' tab you may add a new subsource which calculates oxides of nitrogen (NO<sub>x</sub>) and ammonia (NH<sub>3</sub>) emissions based on the number, type and speed of vehicles on a particular road that you enter.
 You can also enter your own emission factors using the 'custom specification' option.

 ### Time-varying profiles